datawire/ocibuild/README.md

-# layertool
+# ocibuild

-`layertool` is a command-line tool for manipulating Docker image layers as files.
+`ocibuild` is a command-line tool for manipulating Docker image layers as files.
 It pairs well with the [`crane`][] tool for interacting with remote Docker images and registries.

 ## Examples